sencha/ext-angular/packages/ext-angular-classic/EJECT.md

 ```
 "eslintConfig": {
-  "extends": "react-app",
+  "extends": "angular-app",
   "globals": {
     "Ext": true
   }
 }
 ```

-#### 9. run the create-react-app application
+#### 9. run the create-angular-app application

 ```
 npm start
 ```

-The ExtReact application will load in a browser window with the ext-webpack-plugin!
+The ExtAngular application will load in a browser window with the ext-webpack-plugin!